blackwiz4rd/bincalendar-card/README.md

   type: 'custom:bincalendar-card'
   url: 'https://yourdomain.org'
 ```

+7. Search the repository for all instances of "TODO" and handle the changes/suggestions

 _Change the url to the JSON file of your calendar.
 You can store your bin calendar on a JSON file using [npoint](https://www.npoint.io).
 If your calendar is in ical format, convert it to json using online resources._